Dyson Heydon: Judicial philosophy

 Heydon was known as a conservative judge, and spoke out against what he termed "judicial activism".
 His publicly expressed views, set out while a senior New South Wales judge, criticised the evolution of the High Court under the two immediately preceding Chief Justices, Sir Anthony Mason and Sir Gerard Brennan, were described by contemporaneous commentators as a "job application" for appointment to the High Court by the government of Liberal Party Prime Minister John Howard.
 Heydon did not join any majority decision in his last year on the High Court, and in a 2013 article in the English Law Quarterly Review argued that "compromise is alien to the process of doing justice according to law".
 Legal academics have also noted several cases in which Heydon was the lone dissenter, starting his judgments with the words "I dissent", which was described by Gabrielle Appleby as "pugnacious and irrefutably terse".
-Heydon's time on the High Court cemented his reputation as a leading "black-letter lawyer", meaning that he strictly followed the traditional interpretation of the law.
+Heydon's time on the High Court cemented his reputation as a leading "black-letter lawyer", meaning that he preferred a literal interpretation of the law.
 On retiring from the High Court in 2013, he said he wore this reputation as a "badge of honour".

 Heydon tended to take a conservative approach to human rights.
 He commented that, "The odour of human rights sanctity is sweet and addictive.
 It is a comforting drug stronger than poppy or mandragora or all the drowsy syrups of the world".
 His judgments went against the continued expansion of the implied freedom of political communication—notably in Rowe v Electoral Commissioner, where, according to James Allan, he "betrays real anger at where the majority judgments are taking constitutional interpretation" instead of Heydon's preference for originalism.